annaduan09/musa-5000-assignment-1/Assignment1.md

 ![](Assignment1_files/figure-html/histograms-1.png)<!-- -->

 ## Log-transformed variable distributions
-To make the skewed variables more easily interpretable, and also to meet the assumption of normal distribution in multiple regression analysis, we log-transform all variables except for median household income (which is normally distributed).
+To make the skewed variables more easily interpretable, and to meet the assumption of normality in multiple regression analysis, we log-transform all variables except for median household income (which is normally distributed).

-After log-transformation, the dependent variable (Median Home Value) has a roughly normal distribution, so we will use LNMEDHVAL in our analysis.
+After log-transformation, the dependent variable (median home value) has a roughly normal distribution, so we will use LNMEDHVAL in our analysis.
 Of the independent variables, log-transformation only normalizes NBELPOV100 (Households living in poverty), so we will only use the log-transformed values for this variable and un-transformed values for the others.The regression we did in our assignment is all based on this log-transformed variable.
 The more explicit explanation of the regression assumptions will be examined in a separate section below in regression assumption checks.

 ```r